zubdotexe/WebFormAutomationJUnit/README.md

-# Project Title: Automation of Web From using JUnit
+# Project Title: Automation of Web Form using JUnit

 ### Project Summary: A web form having fields such as Name (Mandatory), Number, Today's date, Email, Tell us a bit about yourself, Upload a document and a checkbox (Mandatory) has been automated using JUnit, a framework of Selenium.
 Later, the submission has been asserted by matching the message "Thank you for your submission!" in the result page.